Chapter 3 of The Starvation Games is here

 Chapter Three End

 Chapter One was completed in a rush and Chapter Two is so brief it seems more like an intermission to me.
 I pretty much just wrote whatever came into my head and put it online, which is why the first part of Chapter One is full of inconsistencies.
-After posting, I was tempted to cut out the contradictory parts but then again, the novels I’m parodying are riddled with them, so I guess my editing glasses are staying off for the time being.
+After posting, I was tempted to cut out the contradictory parts but then again, this is a parody, so it seems only right for the story to be riddled with them, so I suppose my editing glasses are staying off for the time being.
 I may change my mind later.
 Anyway, I’ll do my best to add plenty more plot holes and inconsistencies in upcoming chapters, lol.
-To be honest, the first section of Chapter One still looks a bit of a mess to me, although I’m satisfied with the last part, when Gaylob appears ;) He’s great fun to write, so expect to see more of him XD.
+To be honest, the first section of Chapter One still looks a bit of a mess to me, although I’m satisfied with the last part, when Gaylob appears 😉 He’s great fun to write, so expect to see more of him XD.

 I intended to complete the fourth chapter before posting Three but I’ll just go ahead and admit I haven’t even started writing Four.
 Instead of writing last weekend, I slept in, ate a lot of snacks and finally got round to watching my Blu-ray DVD of Advent Children Complete.
 Loved it, by the way.
 All I have of Chapter Four so far is a vague idea in my head of the direction I want the story to head in.
 Well, I hope posting today may serve as motivation to get a move on…